 Up and at ‘em early.
 We’re off to Indonesia, but first a delicious breakfast at Alex’s place.
 Probably the last western style food I’ll get for at least a week or two until I reach Bali.
 The road out of Kuching is a big highway but it gradually got smaller and smaller toward the border until it was a small village road.
-Some borders are big transit hubs for families, coaches and trucks full of shite, others are just local crossings for local for local people.
+Some borders are big transit hubs for families, coaches and trucks full of shite, others are just local crossings for local people.
 This felt like a local one.
 There was the odd truck but it was so laid back and subdued, none of the rush and bustle of people needing to get places.

 The exit from Malaysia took about 20 minutes, handing over all that paperwork I work so hard to acquire in Kuala Lumpur, I guess it was worth it in the end since they double checked everything.
 Indonesia was a little more bureaucratic but nothing ridiculous.
 As a very out of place foreigner I was immediately pulled to the front of the queue, taken a photo of and bundled into an office for questions.
 After the initial basics of “Why are you coming to Indonesia?” it was all happy questioning about my trip and what I what I thought of Indonesia so far.